derkoe/website/content/blog/development-environment-in-wsl2.md

 4. [X2Go](https://wiki.x2go.org/) - also a virtual X11 server with an Windows client
    * This seems to be the most promising solution
    * As with plain X11: good performance, shortcuts work, even mouse back/forward buttons work as expected, plus the reconnect feature
-   * The only drawback is the quirky Windows client
+   * The only drawback is the quirky Windows client (but I got used to it)

 ### X2Go